 Bubble - graphs to show data in a similar way to a scatter graph, but with an extra dimension that uses the size of the bubbles.
 Each bubble is a value whose coordinates are specified by three numeric measures.
 A bubble graph is useful for comparing data that has three measures (for more information, see "Notes about creating bubble graphs").

-Note: This graph type is not the same as a two dimensional graph with the 3D Effect turned on.
+Note: This graph type is different from a two dimensional graph with the 3D Effect turned on.
 The 3D Effect simply adds depth to any graph type.

-To create meaningful graphs in Discoverer, you need to have the correct worksheet configuration for the style of graph that you want to use.
+To create meaningful graphs in Discoverer, you must have the correct worksheet configuration for the style of graph you want to use.